-It is with very mixed feelings when I am finally leaving Mendoza.
-It has been teen amazing weeks spend in one of the biggest wine districts of the world.
-Teen weeks with people I will never forget, a house I got to love, a nature so incredible beautiful and a guy to whom I will leave a piece of my heart.
+It’s with very mixed feelings when I’m finally leaving Mendoza.
+It has been 10 amazing weeks spent in one of the biggest wine districts of the world.
+10 weeks with people I’ll never forget, a house I got to love, a nature so incredible beautiful and a guy to whom I’ll leave a piece of my heart.
 But my wild, adventurous soul won.
 The journey must go on.
 New countries and places are waiting to be explored.
 New people are waiting to step into my life and new adventures are waiting to be outlived.

-All these are memories, I will take with me together with all the others.
-It is no secret that I am going to miss Mendoza and my life here but at the same time, I can’t wait to see a bit more of Argentina and then Uruguay and Brazil before making my way to the States in October.
+All these are memories I’ll take with me together with all the others.
+It’s no secret that I’m going to miss Mendoza and my life here but at the same time, I can’t wait to see a bit more of Argentina and then Uruguay and Brazil before making my way to the States in October.

 A City to Fall in Love with: Buenos Aires

 Next stop after Mendoza, is Buenos Aires, the capital of Argentina.
-A place I always wanted to go, and after seventeen hours in a bus I am finally here.
-In Buenos Aires I am greeted by a warm, loving wind which kind of gets me thinking that the name for the city is a great match.
+A place I always wanted to go, and after 17 hours in a bus I’m finally here.
+In Buenos Aires I’m greeted by a warm, loving wind which kind of gets me thinking that the name for the city is a great match.
 The climate is really something else than Mendoza, and even though I love the mountains, it feels good being close to the sea again.

 During my days in Buenos Aires, I spend hours upon hours walking the streets of the city.
 I make my way down to Plaza de Mayo where the mothers of the disappeared still protest every Thursday afternoon.
 I feel history coming alive at Casa Rosado where Eva Perón (Evita) waved at the crowd from the balcony.
 It almost makes me want to sing “Don’t cry for me Argentina…”.
 Later on, I visit her grave at Recoleta cemetery.
 A cemetery so incredible beautiful and grand filled with this mysterious energy telling tails about the past.

-In all, I am mesmerised by the magic of Buenos Aires.
-I am intrigued by all the small cafes where the porteños are sipping away their cortados smoking on a cigarette while reading the day’s newspaper.
-I am enchanted by all the small shops and markets selling anything from small local delicates to the finest meat to old antiques and colourful clothes.
-I am amazed by the size of the city and most of all, the size of Avenida 9 de Julio, the widest avenue in the world with up to sixteen lanes at its widest stretch.
-I am in love with the architecture of the city which in many ways reminds me of Paris or some other amazing city in Europe.
-And most of all, I love how all the sudden, you are in a the middle of a tango lesson at some random place.
+In all, I’m mesmerized by the magic of Buenos Aires.
+I’m intrigued by all the small cafes where the porteños are sipping away their cortados smoking on a cigarette while reading the day’s newspaper.
+I’m enchanted by all the small shops and markets selling anything from small local delicates to the finest meat to old antiques and colourful clothes.
+I’m amazed by the size of the city and most of all, the size of Avenida 9 de Julio, the widest avenue in the world with up to 16 lanes at its widest stretch.
+I’m in love with the architecture of the city which in many ways reminds me of Paris or some other amazing city in Europe.
+And most of all, I love how all the sudden, you’re in the middle of a tango lesson at some random place.

 A Last Goodbye

-While I am writing these words, I realise that I just had my last piece of Argentinian meat and my last cup of Argentinian red wine because tomorrow my journey will go on, taking me to Uruguay.
+While I’m writing these words, I realize that I had just my last piece of Argentinean meat and my last cup of Argentinean red wine because tomorrow my journey will go on, taking me to Uruguay.
 A new country and another adventure.
 Once again, my feelings are mixed.
-I am definitely going to miss this gorgeous place.
-The country I so far ended up spending the most time in during this journey, in all two and half months.
-Most of all, I am going to miss the the people of the country.
-This has by far been the warmest and friendliest people I meet in all of Latin America which is a big thing to say after visiting thirteen of the Latin American countries (okay Colombia gets close as well).
-I don’t know whether it is the Italian roots or what does it, but the the people I met here are some of the most warm-hearted and friendliest people.
-I know that kisses on the cheeks happen almost everywhere in Latin America but here it is done with such a warm.
+I’m definitely going to miss this gorgeous place.
+The country I so far ended up spending the most time in during this journey.
+In all two and half months.
+Most of all, I’m going to miss the the people of the country.
+This has by far been the warmest and friendliest people I’ve met in all of Latin America which is a big thing to say after visiting 13 of the Latin American countries (okay Colombia gets close as well).
+I don’t know whether it’s the Italian roots or what it is, but the the people I met here are some of the most warm-hearted and friendliest people.
+I know that kisses on the cheeks happen almost everywhere in Latin America but here it’s done with such a warmth.
 Even when the guys do it on another guy.
 Here family and friends mean everything, and here new friends take you under their wings making sure you have snacks and amazing literature about the history of Latin America to take with you on your journey.
-Here taxi drivers are seriously interested in your story and they will even pick you up again for free when they realize they just let you go on the wrong street.
-Here you are treated like a member of the family when you participate in a family dinner.
+Here taxi drivers are seriously interested in your story and they’ll even pick you up again for free when they realize they’ve just let you go on the wrong corner.
+Here you’re treated like a member of the family when you participate in a family dinner.
 Here being social and together means everything.

 And while I make my way back to the hostel to pack up my gear, the rain starts falling.
 A perfect way to end a blue Sunday filled with the sentimental emotions of another goodbye with a beautiful country.